SriSivaC/python-dameons/README.md

 Then an anonymous user also created code for python3x which can be downloaded [here](http://web.archive.org/web/20131017130434/http://www.jejik.com/files/examples/daemon3x.py)

-You can find examples on how to deamonize your process in the examples directory.
+You can find examples on how to deamonize your process as daemon*x_example.py